mmckechney/SqlBuildManager/scripts/templates/README_template_scripts.md

 And finally it will:

 - Build the code (both Windows and Linux targets) and publish the packages to the Azure Batch account (skip this step with `-build $false`)
-- Create Batch settings files, Kubernetes secrets and runtime files, and database target configuration files (used in integration testing)
+- Create Batch settings files, Kubernetes secrets and runtime files, and database target configuration files (used in integration testing and can be used a great reference when creating your own files

 ----